Structure of the entrance competitions:

 The passing score for the Educational programme «Mathematics» is 31 points which means that students with a final score of 30 and less cannot be admitted to education.
 Applicants with a highest admission scores have right to take part in the competition for partial or full exemption from tuition fee.

 The format: portfolio is evaluated in absentia of the applicant on the basis of documents submitted to the Selection Committee.

 - professional experience.

 The structure of the interview:

-Format: the applicant receives a written assignment with tasks from the following fields of mathematics:
+Format: the applicant receives a writing assignment on the following areas of mathematics:

-- mathematical analysis - differential and integral calculus of functions of one and several real variables
+- differential calculus of functions of one and several real variables

 - linear algebra